p7g/joe/README.md

 ### Tell me about the cool stuff shown in that C above

 Since the `simple` class is final, the compiler doesn't even generate a vtable for it.
-Every method call on that class is statically dispatched, and the representation of an object is a simple pointer to a data struct (rather than a fat pointer like `{data_ptr, vtable_ptr}`).
+Every method call on that class is statically dispatched.

+On top of that, since there is only one field in the class, the compiler can avoid creating a data struct, instead just using a pointer to the single field's type as the object data (this should have no performance benefit; a single-field struct has the same runtime representation as the type of the single field).

+On top of _that_, since the single field is `final`, the compiler can use the type of the field as the object data (in this case the constructor is passed a reference to `self` so that the stack value can be initialized).

+The end result is that the `simple` class in the above example is just a typedef of `int`.

 This justifies having `final` despite not yet having inheritance because it results in the following assembly on my system (when the C is compiled with